Uganda's education crisis

 We all remember well first learning to read.
 The letters on a page seemed so foreign, yet the more we practiced, words, sentences, then books, became easier and we became more learned.
 Soon, many of us were reading several books a day.

-One of the biggest problems is that many children don’t get to go to school and if they even do, it's not until about age 10.
+One of the biggest problems is that many children don’t get to go to school and if they ever do, it's not until about age 10.

 Additionally, in most rural communities, girls are considered to be property used for bargaining in marriage.
 Therefore, many fathers don't even try to offer them an opportunity for education like they may for their boys.